JYASKO/redm_wash/README.md

 ## redm_wash
 Allows you to clean up yourself in Saints Hotel, Valentine.

-Ragdoll included, can be disabled in config.ini
+Ragdoll included, can be enabled in config.ini

 ## Requirements
 - Requires [ProgressBar](https://github.com/PokeSerGG/RedM-ProgressBar) in order to show the progressbar.